 Just for comparison’s sake, you get more free emails with Wix, but not the appointments tool.
 So if you’re a service provider, GoDaddy might be a better option for you.

-Save up to 53 % off your GoDaddy Website Builder plan today!
+Save up to 30 % on ANY GoDaddy Website Builder plan!

 Zyro’s not the most advanced website builder out there – but for what it offers, its prices are a steal.
 At just $2.90 per month, you can’t beat the Basic plan for a starter site – and for just one dollar more, the Unleashed plan gives you pretty much everything you need to create a basic website.